-Over the past decade MDxHealth has assembled a worldclass scientific team and acquired unique experience in the application of Next-Generation and Deep Sequencing technologies for the identification and validation of powerful biomarkers.
+Over the past decade, MDxHealth has assembled a world- class scientific team and acquired unique experience in the application of Next-Generation and Deep Sequencing technologies for the identification and validation of life- changing biomarkers.

-Through a strategic collaboration with UGENTEC, MDxHealth is employing machine learning techniques to leverage artificial intelligence (AI) for the development of novel genomic signatures which can improve the company's ability to detect cancer earlier, while there is the best opportunity for cure, and to help determine the most appropriate treatment regimen for an individual cancer patient.
+MDxHealth is employing machine learning techniques to leverage artificial intelligence (AI) for the development of novel genomic signatures which can improve the company's ability to detect cancer earlier, while there is the best opportunity for cure, and to help determine the most appropriate treatment regimen for an individual cancer patient.